 Put another way, Keynes might have agreed that the IS/LM model captured his views in terms of functional forms, but he likely also felt that it could not be estimated.
 If there was one thing that would characterize the future, it would not be the average of past observations.
-And to this early criticism of applied Keynesian models must be added the later "Lucas critique," as well as the reality of ongoing and massive structural change in the economy that violates the common working assumption of parametric stability in such models.
+And to this early criticism of Applied Keynesian Models must be added the later "Lucas critique", as well as the reality of ongoing and massive structural change in the economy which violates the common working assumption of parametric stability in such models17.

-Finally, it is worth noting that applied Keynesian models rarely have well-developed financial sectors.
-While the money supply can have an influence on spending, it is generally only to the degree that increases in the money supply reduce interest rates, and these affect spending in turn through a variety of channels.
+Finally, it is worth noting that Applied Keynesian models rarely have well developed financial sectors.
+While the money supply can have an influence on spending, it is generally only to the degree that increases in the money supply reduce interest rates, and these affect spending in turn through a variety of channels18.
 Indeed, in most of these applied models, money and credit have disappeared entirely.
 They have been replaced by the policy rate, under the influence of the central bank, which is typically guided by something like a Taylor rule.
-Evidently, without significant detail in the financial sector, the richness of the two-way interactions between the health of the real economy and that of the financial system must be almost entirely missing.
+Evidently, without significant detail in the financial sector, the richness of the two way interactions between the health of the real economy and that of the financial system must be almost entirely missing.

 To summarize, all of the formal models in common use seem to have significant shortcomings.
-Modern macroeconomic models are based on many simplifying assumptions, limiting their usefulness to policymakers.
-Applied Keynesian models also have deficiencies, contributing to their incapacity to forecast crises and to accurately gauge the effectiveness of the policy response.
-One reason could be that some excluded aspects of Keynes's thought are in fact important for understanding how the economy really
+Modern Macroeconomic models are based on many simplifying assumptions, limiting their usefulness to policy makers.
+Applied Keynesian Models also have deficiencies, contributing to their incapacity to forecast crises and to accurately gauge the effectiveness of the policy response.
+One reason could be that some excluded aspects of Keynes' thought are in fact important for understanding how the economy really works.
+Another possible reason is that all of the above models pay inadequate attention to credit, to stocks and balance sheets (particularly of the corporate and household sectors) and to the possibility of "imbalances" which both lead to crises and subsequently impede recovery.